UVADS/orientation-technical/README.md

 5. [Analytics] [ML doesn't matter](https://towardsdatascience.com/why-aspiring-data-scientists-should-not-make-a-big-deal-of-machine-learning-218a66b18467)
 8. [4+1] youtube - triva - https://www.youtube.com/playlist?list=PLc0No4e8MMEP5Gg9Lch3912dRrUEwu97B

-### Upcoming Improvements
-* Currently the items are presented in no particular order.
-A suggested order will be established
-* Materials to support completion of the checklist are under constructon.

 ## How to use these materials (second time)
 1. Fork this repo
 2. Complete items on the checklist and mark them as completed
 3. Issue a pull request for any suggested improvements

 # Best link for resources - https://guides.lib.virginia.edu/datascience